A book to point out the keys to beat bigger guys, plain & simple.

 There isn’t much more to say without divulging more information that I’m comfortable with.
 I give this book 5 stars, and, apparently, so do a large number of others as it is now the #1 Best Seller in the Martial Arts category on Amazon.

-Lastly, if you weren’t convinced just yet.
-Check out another rooster weight beating an ultra heavyweight using the exact same principles and concepts explained in this book:
+Lastly, if you weren’t convinced that this book will give you the keys to beat bigger guys just yet, check out another rooster weight beating an ultra heavyweight using the exact same principles and concepts explained in this book:

 You can pick up the ebook here.